mllam/neural-lam/README.md

 ```

 If you will be working on a large dataset (on the order of 10GB or more) it
-could be beneficial to produce the processed `.zarr` dataset ahead of using it
+could be beneficial to produce the processed `.zarr` dataset before using it
 in neural-lam so that you can do the processing across multiple CPU cores in parallel.
 This is done by including the `--dask-distributed-local-core-fraction` argument when calling mllam-data-prep to set the fraction of your system's CPU cores that should be used for processing (see the
 [mllam-data-prep
 README for details](https://github.com/mllam/mllam-data-prep?tab=readme-ov-file#creating-large-datasets-with-daskdistributed)).